carlton368/phoenix_pipeline_tool/README.md

 ```

 ### HOW TO START
-1. Edit core/config.ini with your settings
+1. Edit core/config.ini with your settings:
 - Update Shotgun credentials
 - Configure Maya/Nuke executable locations